deeksha-ms/deeksha-ms.github.io/_pages/about.md

 I am a PhD student in the Department of Electrical and Computer Engineering at Johns Hopkins University and a visting researcher at Boston University.
 I am advised by <a href="https://www.bu.edu/eng/profile/archana-venkataraman-ph-d/" target="_blank">Prof.Archana Venkataraman</a>.
 My research interests lie in the intersection of Probabilistic Machine learning, Deep Learning, Signal Processing, and Medical Imaging.
 It involves high-dimesnional signal analysis with applications to diagnosis and therapeutics for neurological disorders.
 In particular, I aim to develop interpretable AI models of clinical utility while dealing with the challenges of small dataset and noisy EEG data from Epilepsy and Autism population.

 I am a strong proponent of all-rounded growth, holistic life, and mental health management.
-Outside of research, I like to volunteer within and beyond my scientific and personal communitiies while maintaining and growing healthy connections I enjoy hiking, recently been conquering the While Mountains.
-I also dab my hand at artisttic endeavours details of which can be found in the background section.
-All said, I am an extroverted person and always cherish stimulating conversations.
+Outside of research, I like to volunteer incommunity while maintaining and growing healthy connections.
+I enjoy hiking, dancing, cooking, painting, and sketching.
+I am an extroverted person and always cherish stimulating conversations.
 Feel free to reach out!

 News
 ====